target/lorri/README.md

 lorri embodies a Unix philosophy of doing one thing well.
-As a result, it works very well with other tools to provide a powerful and streamlined developement experience.
+As a result, it works very well with other tools to provide a powerful and streamlined development experience.

 [direnv](https://github.com/) is lorri's chief collaborator.
 From its website:
-"It augments existing shells with a new feature that can load and unload environment variables depending on the current directory."
+> [direnv] augments existing shells with a new feature that can load and unload
+> environment variables depending on the current directory.

 As a foundation, lorri relies on [Nix and Nixpkgs](https://nixos.org/nix/) to install and manage software packages.